javigs82/kubernetes-efk/README.md

 # K8S EFK
-EFK stack deployment on top of kubernetes infrastructure un built in fluent bit
+ElasticFluentbitKibana stack deployment on top of kubernetes infrastructure built in fluent bit
 Note that it should work on minikube.

 ### Deployment